bitlogik/uniblow/docs/MacDev.md

 There are specific instructions and scripts to build uniblow binaries for the Windows and Debian platforms in the [Build document](Build.md).

-**Note** : The MacOS support for Uniblow is for now experimental.
-There are some issues and the app can freeze.

-Known issues :

--   No contect menu in SeedWatcher
--   App window freezes after the error modal shown

 #### Install prerequisites